xbonda06/IMAP-TLS-client/README.md

 # IMAP-TLS-client
-3BIT project (VUT FIT).
+3BIT (VUT FIT) project, which is the part of the ISA course (Network Applications and Network Administration).
 The imapcl program, which allows reading electronic mail using the IMAP4rev1 protocol (RFC 3501).

 # IMAP Client (`imapcl`)